vilmosan/Kovago-Zoldseg/README.md

 It was the summer of '19 and my family was growing vegetables in the garden so that is where the inspiration came from.

 I also owe a lot to Traversy Media (https://www.youtube.com/user/TechGuyWeb) who kept me very interested in the world of web development.
-This project base was one of his videos where he was teaching Bootstrap 4.
+This project's base was one of his videos where he was teaching Bootstrap 4.

 I think I'll always look back on this project with great pleasure years down the line in my programming career.

-- Vilmos Vass < 2020.02.08. >
+Vilmos Vass < 2020.02.08. >